-What to buy in Italy as a gift, a souvenir or for food in 2022?
+What to buy in Italy as a gift, souvenir or for food in 2023?
 What items are the most popular, and how much do they cost?
-The best original products and wine you can bring from Italy, is it worth buying clothes – in the review by good Time for Trip.
+The best original products and wine you can bring home from Italy, is it worth buying clothes – in the review by good Time for Trip.

 Quite a natural desire, don’t you agree?
 Moreover, the number of truly original things that you can get in Italy exclusively is impressive.

 This applies to both souvenirs and products that will be quite difficult to find at home.
 And if you do, then get ready to pay a price, which is sometimes hard to call reasonable.

 In general, in most cases, authentic things are really easier to bring from abroad.

 What exactly to pay attention to?
 We will tell now!